rochdiNassah/h1-bot/README.md

 ### Maintain an up-to-date recon of bug-bounty programs automatically.

 #### Features
-- Get notified over slack when a new program is launched in HackerOne or BugCrowd.
+- Get notified over slack when a new program is launched on HackerOne.

 #### Installation
 - Clone this repository.